cgirerd/visa-model-ctr/README.md

-# visa-model-ctr
+# visa-model-torsionless-ctr
-The model of Concentric Tube Robot
+The model of torsionless Concentric Tube Robot